brettv30/Game-of-Thrones-GUI/README.md

-# Advanced Java Final Project
+# Game of Thrones GUI

 Here is an interactive Game of Thrones GUI that I created as a final project for my Advanced Java course.
 The concepts used in this project are OOP, Inheritance, Aggregation, Enumerated Data Types, Array manipulation, GUI development, and Image handling.